parse-community/parse-server/CONTRIBUTING.md

 If you need any help along the way, you can open a Draft PR where we can help finalize your contribution.

-Contributing can be challenging, so don't be discouraged if your having difficulties.
+Contributing can be challenging, so don't be discouraged if you're having difficulties.
 Please don't hesitate to ask for help.

 ## Setting up the project for debugging and contributing: